Jonny Murray

 Jonny Murray (born August 10, 1974) is a Canadian National Hockey League linesman, who wears uniform number 95.
-He made his debut during the 2000–01 NHL season, and has officiated 1,506 regular season games and 192 playoff games, including seven Stanley Cup Finals appearances, as of the start of the 2024–25 season.
+He made his debut during the 2000–01 NHL season, and has officiated 1,506 regular season games and 192 playoff games, including seven Stanley Cup Final appearances, as of the start of the 2024–25 season.

 Early life

 Jonny Murray was born on August 10, 1974 in Beauport, Quebec.
 He was raised in a francophone family and joined the Quebec Major Junior Hockey League as an on-ice official at the age of 17.
 After working half a season in the QMJHL, Murray decided that he wanted to become an NHL official and spent the following summer in Calgary, Alberta, to improve his English.

 Murray continued his Major Junior career and officiated in the American Hockey League before being hired by the NHL in 2000.